rohith-rr/EstateMate-QueryBot/README.md

    ```
 3. **Set up the database:**
   Ensure you have a MySQL database set up with your real estate data.
-  You can import data using the sql file provided
+  You can import data using the sql file provided.